HCL-TECH-SOFTWARE/voltscript-testing/docs/FAQs.md

 ---
 # FAQs

+## How do I use it in an NSF?

+Copy the contents of BaliTestRunner.bss into a Script Library.
+Write an agent with `Use "BaliTestRunner"`.

 ## Where do I find the output?

 The output will, by default, be in a "unit-test-reports" directory (defined by the `BASE_REPORT_LOC` constant in BaliTestRunner.bss) under the directory of the program running the tests.